 Impure public goods are goods that lack one of the two characteristics that make them market goods : exclusive appropriation (ownership) and rivalry (competition).
 This typology refers to the pioneering work of Richard Musgrave and Paul Samuelson : exclusive and potentially rivalrous goods are market goods (a bottle of mineral water).
 Conversely, those that have neither of the two characteristics are pure public goods, which must then be provided by the State and financed by taxes (a lighthouse).

 Exclusive but non-competitive goods form a first category of impure public goods.
 These are toll or club goods, including commercial utilities (a water service charged to those connected).

 The other category of impure public goods corresponds to common pool resources, studied by Vincent and Elinor Ostrom ; they correspond to situations where there is rivalry but little possible exclusion.
 Their shared exploitation is as old as the world.
 Institutional economics, law and public policy work has shown that sustainable management of these assets, especially at the local level, does not require the use of either the market or the State, but requires the establishment of a community management institution (Ostrom, 1990).
 Its operating principle is equity : a community brings together different people to act together on the basis of commonly agreed constraints, particularly with regard to burdens.

 Public services are, however, very special club goods, because their vocation is to be open to all, at least as long as funding through user bills can cover long-term costs.
-They must respect three main principles: equal treatment of users; continuity of service within the opening time ranges; and mutability, i.e. the need to adapt the service to changes in technology and social demand .
+They must respect three main principles: equal treatment of users; continuity of service within the opening time ranges; and mutability, i.e. obligation to adapt the service to changes in technology and social demand .